Updated: September 6, 2020

 This continues until the maximum angle for impending motion is reached, and gravity takes over and causing the cylinder to roll.

 Can you think of other ways to physically describe a tipping point?

-However you describe it and whatever you might call it – moment of critical mass, threshold value, the boiling point, etc. It is essential that we grasp not only the concept of tipping points but we also learn how this idea applies to our life.
+However you describe it and whatever you might call it – the moment of critical mass, threshold value, the boiling point, etc. We must grasp not only the concept of tipping points but we also learn how this idea applies to our life.